PR & Partnerships, SEO

 Link Reclamation Tools:

 Once you’ve compiled a unique list of broken URLs with links pointing to them, your next step is to map each URL to its live equivalent page.
-You’ll end having a list of 301 redirects that you can pass on to your developers to implement.
+You’ll end up having a list of 301 redirects that you can pass on to your developers to implement.

 The idea of the partners & suppliers links is quite simple yet very effective: Investigate your partners & suppliers’ websites and find opportunities to add links to your site.
 Leveraging your business relationships should be one of the first opportunities to investigate.
 After all, I believe that links from local businesses, especially if such businesses are in the same industry as yours, will send strong signals to Google that your business is an authority in its niche.

-How to Tackle Partners / Suppliers Link opportunities?
+How to Tackle Partners / Suppliers Link Opportunities?

 Firstly, we need to create a prospect list of partners and suppliers.
 It is suggested to conduct internal meetings to come up with the most comprehensive list of Partners and Suppliers.

-TipInvolve your accounts payable person when it comes to suppliers as they should be able to provide you with a list of all suppliers that your company process payment to.
+Tip: Involve your accounts payable person when it comes to suppliers, as they should be able to provide you with a list of all suppliers whom your company processes payments to.

-The second step is the most important part of the process and it can get a bit tricky.
+The second step is the most important part of the process, and it can get a bit tricky.
 Here is what’s involved in the second step:

 • Develop tactics.
 Investigate your final prospect list carefully and develop tactics to target each.
 Here are some common tactics that I have come across :

-• Testimonial: Do they have a testimonials page, can your business offer them a testimonial.
+• Testimonial: Do they have a testimonials page?
+Can your business offer them a testimonial?

 • Partners Section: Do they have a page listing their partners?
 Can your business be added?